edgedb/rfcs/text/1021-rewrites.rst

 --------------------------------------
 A `previous RFC
 <https://github.com/edgedb/rfcs/pull/50>`_ written by Elvis, combined
-triggers and access policies into one generic mechanims.
+triggers and access policies into one generic mechanism.
 We decided this was likely to be too complex, and that they should be split.

 I also think there would have been severe implementation difficulties.